Thomas North: Life

 Thomas North was born between 9 and 10 o'clock at night on Friday, 28 May 1535, in the parish of St Alban, Wood Street, in the City of London.
 He was the second son of the Edward North, 1st Baron North.

+Thomas likely studied at Peterhouse, Cambridge.
+In 1555, during the reign of the Catholic Queen Mary, he travelled in an embassy to Rome with Thomas Thirlby, Bishop of Ely (c.
+1506-1570), Anthony Browne, Sir Edward Carne (c.
+1500-1561), and Viscount Montague (1552-1592).
+Their mission was to reconcile England with the Pope, and North kept a journal of his travels.

+In 1557, Thomas became Master of the Revels at Lincoln's Inn.
+In 1560, North was praised by Jasper Heywood in his translation of Seneca's Thyestes for his "stately style" and "goodly grace".
+Heywood then listed him with other well-known writers at the Inns of Court, Thomas Sackville, 1st Earl of Dorset, and Christopher Yelverton.
+North may have written plays for Leicester's Men and his brother's accounts include a payment that may indicate that he put on a play with this troupe at court in 1580.

-He is supposed to have been a student of Peterhouse, Cambridge, and was entered at Lincoln's Inn in 1557.
-In 1574 he accompanied his brother, Lord North, on a diplomatic mission to the French court in Lyon.
-He served as captain of a band of footmen in Ireland in 1580, was appointed to defend the Isle of Ely in the year of the Armada, and was knighted about three years later.
-He returned again to Ireland in 1596.
+In 1574, Thomas accompanied his brother, Roger, 2nd Lord North, on a diplomatic mission to the French court in Lyon.
+He served as captain of a band of footmen in Ireland in 1580, fought with the Earl of Leicester in the Low Countries in 1587, was appointed to defend the Isle of Ely in the year of the Armada, and was knighted in France in October of 1591 by the Earl of Essex, just before the Siege of Rouen.
+He returned to Ireland to help quell Tyrone's Rebellion in 1596.

+His daughter, Elizabeth North, was posited as the inspiration for a character in Edmund Spenser's The Shepheardes Calender by Percy Long in 1905.
+This identification is based on the commonalities between this poem's "Rosalinde", and North's daughter who lived with her powerful uncle, Roger North, 2nd Baron North, at his estate of Kirtling Tower.
+As Long notes, Spenser admits the name Rosalinde was an anagram, and her name resolves to Elisa Nord: Elisa being a shortened version of Elizabeth, and Nord being French for North.

 His name is on the roll of justices of the peace for Cambridge in 1592 and again in 1597.
 He was presented with a reward of £25 for his part in putting down Essex's Rebellion in 1601, and received a small pension (£40 a year) from Queen Elizabeth that same year.